 Mup itself has no special dependencies, but Mupmate, the graphical front-end program, uses fltk, so the rpm declares dependencies on fltk and the X11 libraries that it depends on.
 If you intend to only use Mup in command line mode without ever using Mupmate, you can install using --nodeps option if you don't have fltk libraries installed.

-If your system uses .deb packaging (e.g, Ubuntu, Debian, etc), if you have a 64-bit system, you can download the mup_6.9-1_amd64.deb package and install using
+If your system uses .deb packaging (e.g, Ubuntu, Debian, etc), You can download the mup_7.1-1_amd64.deb package and install using

-If you wish to compile Mup for yourself, you can download either mup69src.tar.gz or mup6.9-0.src.rpm files.
+If you wish to compile Mup for yourself, you can download either mup71src.tar.gz or mup7.1-0.src.rpm files.
 Additional information on building Mup is available.

 If for some reason the links above don't work for you, you can try these alternate links: